DefGuard/defguard/web/src/shared/video-tutorials/README.md

       }
     ],

-    // Older version.
-Only consulted by resolveVideoTutorials() for the floating
+    // Older version — only consulted if its key is the newest one ≤ the runtime
-    // launcher button when the current route has no match in a newer version.
+    // app version.
+Both the modal and the floating widget always use the same
-    // resolveAllSections() (used by the modal) always uses the newest eligible version only.
+    // single version; there is no per-route fallback to older versions.
     "2.0": [
       {
         "name": "Getting Started",